TheoHiraclides/RayTracerRenderer/README.md

 # RayTracerRenderer
-Ray tracer renderer for school project
+Ray tracer renderer for a school project